jjiayu/jjiayu/README.md

 🔭 I’m currently working on motion planning and control for legged robots, with a focus on optimizaiton-based approaches.

-😀 I’m open to discussion 💬 and collaboration 👯 on topics related to robotics.
+😀 I’m open to discussion 💬 and collaboration 👯.

 🌱 I will share more code bases for my research projects when appropriate.